cure53/DOMPurify/README.md

 Big thanks also go to [@ydaniv](https://github.com/ydaniv), [@asutherland](https://twitter.com/asutherland), [@mathias](https://twitter.com/mathias), [@cgvwzq](https://twitter.com/cgvwzq), [@robbertatwork](https://twitter.com/robbertatwork), [@giutro](https://twitter.com/giutro) and [@fhemberger](https://twitter.com/fhemberger)!

 Further, thanks [@neilj](https://twitter.com/neilj) and [@0xsobky](https://twitter.com/0xsobky) for their code reviews and countless small optimizations, fixes and beautifications.
+Thanks also go out to [@kkotowicz](https://twitter.com/kkotowicz) for his Trusted Types implementation and the connected section on our README page.

 Big thanks also go to [@tdeekens](https://twitter.com/tdeekens) for doing all the hard work and getting us on track with Travis CI and BrowserStack.
 And thanks to [@Joris-van-der-Wel](https://github.com/Joris-van-der-Wel) for setting up DOMPurify for jsdom and creating the additional test suite.
 And again [@tdeekens](https://twitter.com/tdeekens) for his [incredible efforts](https://github.com/cure53/DOMPurify/pull/206) and contribution to refactor DOMPurify into using ES201x, proper build tools, better test coverage and much more!